fatbolster/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java 17 or above installed in your Computer, following this [guide](https://se-education.org/guides/tutorials/javaInstallation.html).

-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+1. Download the latest `.jar` file [here](https://github.com/AY2526S1-CS2103T-F14b-2/tp/releases).

-1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F14b-2/tp/tags).
+1. Copy the file to the folder you want to use as the _home folder_ for your MediSaveContact.

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. For **Window** Users: Locate MediSaveContact in your file manager and double click on the application.<br>

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+   For **Mac/Linux** users: Open a command terminal, `cd` (change directory) into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   An application similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png) <br>

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>